eiiches/mysql-protobuf-functions/internal/protonumberjson/README.md

 - **Predictable Format**: Developers can expect the same serialization approach for all protobuf messages
 - **Simplified Logic**: No special cases or exceptions to remember
 - **Schema Evolution Benefits**: Well-known types also benefit from field number stability

+### Default Value Handling
+Fields with default values are omitted from the JSON output based on field presence semantics:
+- **Proto2**: Fields that are not explicitly set are omitted; explicitly set fields are included even if they equal the default value
+- **Proto3**: Fields with zero values (0, false, empty string, etc.) are omitted unless they have explicit presence (optional fields, message fields, or oneof fields)
+- **Repeated fields**: Empty arrays are omitted
+- **Map fields**: Empty maps are omitted
+- **Message fields**: Unset message fields are omitted
+- **Payload optimization**: Omitting unset fields reduces JSON size and network overhead

 ## API Reference